 About Me and this Website (March 8, 2019)

 (NOTE: as an introduction to this blog, this post will remain at the top.
-All future posts will follow on this page with the most recent one first followed by older posts.)
+All future posts will follow on this one with the most recent one first, followed by older posts.)

 I’m an amateur musician of very modest ability, playing guitar accompanying melody players.
 I play by ear and don’t read music beyond the sitting-down-and-puzzling-it-out level.
 I built this site originally as an aid to my musical memory, which I describe as including two databases, one for tunes and one for titles and with no connection between the two.
 The website was to help me answer the questions, “How does that tune go?” or “What’s the name of that tune?”

 I grew up mostly with classical music played on my dad’s Columbia console record player.
 In high school my two best friends were playing banjo and guitar ‘folk revival’ songs; Pete Seeger, Joan Baez, the New Lost City Ramblers, etc. In the ‘60s (yeah, I’m that old) I found rock & roll; the Beatles, Stones, Jefferson Airplane, the Grateful Dead, etc, etc.

 In the early ‘70s I and my family were privileged to live for five years in Atlantic Canada.
 It was a busy time in our lives, with one and then two children to parent, but we enjoyed learning about the Canadian music scene, including a regular program on CBC TV, “The Cape Breton Symphony” with three older fiddlers and a young man with long dark sideburns named Jerry Holland.
 One of the older musicians, I remember, was Buddy MacMaster who was already one of the best loved Cape Breton fiddlers, and Jerry soon became legendary as well.